 Here’s how you can get the monitor working again.
-This applies in cases where you are using an HDMI port connection to an HDMI port and not through mac mDP.
+This applies when using an HDMI port connected to an HDMI port and not through mac mDP.

 Method 1: Reset the screen

 This method will help the monitors that have developed this problem suddenly.
 Resetting the screen means we have to drain all our stored electricity to use it completely.
 Monitors often have capacitors for storage, so even when plugged in, the electronics can still have enough power to maintain the final settings.
 To reset the screen:

 - Turn off the screen

 - Disconnect the HDMI video cable from both ends

 - Disconnect the monitor’s power cable from the back/bottom of the screen